zephyrproject-rtos/zephyr/samples/microkernel/benchmark/sys_kernel/README.txt

 Description:

-The SysKernel test measures the performance of the sema, lifo, fifo and stack objects provided by the VxMicro nanokernel.
+The SysKernel test measures the performance of the sema, lifo, fifo and stack objects provided by the nanokernel.

 --------------------------------------------------------------------------------